 - Gas leaks

 - Amber Alerts

 The advantage comes from the flexibility of digital screens.
-Digital signage for schools can provide general safety tips during the day, and if a crisis occurs, they can be adjusted to provide real-time messaging about what students should do to protect themselves.
+Digital signage for schools can provide general safety tips during the day.
+If a crisis occurs, schools can adjust the screens to provide real-time messaging about what students should do to protect themselves.

-The boards can also be used to showcase maps of the school and emergency escape routes that will keep students safe, even during times of crisis.
+The schools can also use the boards to showcase maps of the school and emergency escape routes that will keep students safe, even during times of crisis.

 Empty school buildings don’t have much use during the off-season summer months.
 That is until they’re equipped with digital signage.